kineticfire-labs/semver-multi/README.md

 The first line--the title line--is required and includes a *type*, *scope* (one or two), and *description*.
 - *type*: The type of the commit, where *type* is an enumerated value that indicates the intent of the commit, e.g. a feature, bug fix, etc.  Required.
 - *scope*: The scope of the commit, where *scope* is an enumerated value that indicates what is affected by the commit.
-Required by *semver-multi*, although Conventional Commits says optional.
+Conventional Commits allows for at most one scope, however *semver-multi* requires at least one scope and allows a second scope for certain *types* as described later.
 - *description*: Succintly describes the commit.
 Required.

 The optional body provides additional detail about the commit.